 @courtneycjo asks: Is anyone making progress on a way to measure disease progression non-laparoscopically?

 The only way I know to measure the progression of endometriosis is by periodic rectovaginal examinations.
 A rectovaginal examination provides the examiner with a method of examining the whole pelvis.
 A pelvic examination means only one half of the pelvis is examined.
-Rectovaginal examination gives the examiner the ability to elevate the cervix and check out the uterosacral ligaments and rectum.
+The rectovaginal examination gives the examiner the ability to elevate the cervix and check out the uterosacral ligaments and rectum.
 It also gives the examiner a chance to find out where the patient hurts.
 All of this information is then used during the laparoscopic excision of endometriosis surgery.
 The surgeon should excise the areas where the patient hurts.
 Comparisons can then be made with future examinations.
 Often, there will be no pain indicating that there is no more endometriosis in those areas.
 In my experiences, the patient would often comment that the pain is gone immediately after the completion of the operation—while in the recovery room.
 If the rectovaginal examination is completely normal, rarely will significant endometriosis be found at laparoscopy.
 Adhesions from previous surgeries may, of course, still present a surgical problem.

 Editor’s note: The opinions, beliefs, and viewpoints expressed by Dr. Harry Reich in this column are solely his own and based on his experience.